 Code Unit 1: Citizens and Citizenship CCVE-S3.U1.B1 Identify the rights and responsibilities of citizens in Papua New Guinea's democracy.
-CCVE-S3.U1.B1 Take responsibility for their self-independent learning environment.
-CCVE-S3.U1.B1 Identify opportunities for student participation in different contexts.
-CCVE-S3.U1.B1 Identify their potentials in promoting accountability when they participate in different contexts.
+CCVE-S3.U1.B2 Take responsibility for their self-independent learning environment.
+CCVE-S3.U1.B3 Identify opportunities for student participation in different contexts.
+CCVE-S3.U1.B4 Identify their potentials in promoting accountability when they participate in different contexts.
 Code Unit 2: Active Citizenship and Civic Participation CCVE-S3.U2.B1 Recognize that citizens require certain skills and experiences to participate effectively in democratic decision making.
-Recognize that citizens require certain skills and experiences to participate CCVE-S3.U2.B1 Recognize that citizens require certain skills and experiences to participate effectively in democratic decision making.
+CCVE-S3.U2.B2 Understand why citizens choose to engage in civic life and decision making.
+CCVE-S3.U2.B3 Engage students in the decision-making processes that facilitate their participation in the classroom.
+CCVE-S3.U2.B4 Having an awareness of self-held beliefs and values, and how these are informed, challenged and altered by interactions with others.